imperfectandcompany/postogon-react/README.md

 # Postogon Website Integration Feature

+##What technology stack is being used?
+Ionic Framework frontend with ReactJS under the hood to provide access to native APIs through a runtime environment known as CapacitorJS.

+This frontend will consume the backend endpoints, which is built in php.

+##What features, however sub-optimal, already exist on Postogon?
+- User registration,
+- User Login,
+- Create a post from the frontend and store in the backend,
+- View posts of the users that the logged in account are following.

 ## Purpose
 The purpose of this project is to allow each member in the group to play a role in creating a new feature in an already existing piece of software using technologies that may or may not seem familiar with an outcome to get a better understanding of current modern web-technologies.